rgnet1/tidal-dl/README.md

-# rgnet1/tidal-dl Docker Wrapper
+# rgnet1/tidal-dl

-This is a simple python web server that allows you to run tidal-dl from a web page.
+This is a simple web server that allows you to run tidal-dl from a web page.
+My tidal-dl program is a wrapper built on top of yaronzz's tidal-dl

 ## How to use